 The Many Facets of Adolescent Mental Health

 During adolescence and young adulthood, the brain is still developing.
 Because of this, certain psychiatric conditions, such as bipolar disorder and schizophrenia can manifest themselves during this time.
-Adolescence is also the time when young people will typically start experimenting with drugs and alcohol.
-This combination of brain changes and the possibility of substance abuse can make diagnosing mental health conditions challenging.
+Adolescence is also the time when young people will typically start experimenting with substances.
+This combination of brain changes and the possibility of substance use can make diagnosing mental health conditions challenging.

 Substance use is not the only factor that could affect a diagnosis.
 We may also see teens who have had psychological trauma earlier in their life.
 Their nervous system interpreted this experience in a traumatic way, which can cause sustained symptomatology, which can then present like bipolar.
 This trauma can impact that diagnosis a teen may receive if it is nor interpreted correctly.